deepsense-ai/roi-pooling/docker_images/faster_rcnn/ExampleOfFasterRCNN/Readme.md

 3. Run ./dockerStart.sh
 4. In docker cd ~/examples
 5. Run trainShortKitti.sh and later demoShortKitti.sh to get a short test.
 6. Run *trainLongKitti.sh* and demoLongKitti.sh for a *full training* on the RandezVousWithKitti dataset.
 Note that trainLongKitti.sh may seem unresponsive at the begining as it process the dataset before the acctual training.
-How about having a cup of :caffee:? ;)
+How about having a cup of :coffee:? ;)

 ##Further information: